iscc/iscc-specs/docs/specification.md

 ## Basic structure of an ISCC

-An `ISCC Digest` is a fixed size sequence of 32 bytes (256 bits) used to permanently identify a given digital media file.
+An ISCC Digest is a fixed size sequence of 32 bytes (256 bits) used to permanently identify a given digital media file.
 It is generated from basic metadata and the contents of the digital media file which it identifies.
-An `ISCC Code` is the canonical and printable representation of an [RFC 4648](https://tools.ietf.org/html/rfc4648#section-6) base32[^base32] encoded (without padding) string representation of an ISCC Digest.
+An ISCC Code is an [RFC 4648](https://tools.ietf.org/html/rfc4648#section-6) base32[^base32] encoded printable string representation of an ISCC.

 ### ISCC Code Example:

 ```
 ISCC:VWP2EL217KLUD-WGWYFRNMY8CLI-47TNX8LTIPKU-51Y34YDBBLOK9
 ```